 Top 5 Best Food and Farmer's Markets Outside of Brampton

-With summer just around the corner, there’s no better time to start visiting local farmer and food markets.
-While Brampton has its fair share of fantastic markets (and even independent grocery stores), sometimes you just want to travel a little beyond the city while searching for those perfect berries.
+With summer finally here there’s no better time to start visiting local farmer and food markets.
+While Mississauga has its fair share of fantastic markets (and even independent grocery stores), sometimes you just want to travel a little beyond the city while searching for those perfect berries.

 After all, it’s nice to get out of town some weekends and see what else Ontario has to offer.

 Here are five food and farmer’s markets that are worth a trip out of the city.
 5) The Apple Factory Farm Market

 This little Brampton gem, located on Mississauga Road, is very close to home and offers a lot in the way of rustic, rural charm and very good food.
 If you’re shopping for Thanksgiving, the Apple Factory has free-range ABF turkeys, spiral honey-glazed ham and roasts (but call ahead to ensure they’re still available) on offer for you.
 The market also boasts its very own fresh-pressed cider and local fresh picked (and non-waxed) farm apples.
 But although the savory foods are excellent, the Apple Factory is known for baked goods and its pies in particular.
 The market added a few new treats to their roster last year - caramel apple and peach blueberry pies to name a few, along with a triple berry streusel.
 They also make a mean traditional pumpkin pie, which you’d be remiss not to try this time of year.